 If you are the one asking a question, ask an open-ended one that doesn’t require a specific answer.
 Then, wait for students to share their ideas.
 Avoid giving an answer quickly if the initial response is silence.
 If students know that you aren’t going to fill the silence, they are more likely to do the work to fill it themselves.

 Use an explicit technique, like the Question Formulation Technique, to build student skills in questioning.
 You can also implement a project-based approach to learning where students are presented with a complex issue or problem that requires them to ask and inquiry in order to solve.

 Ask your students to create, not just consume.
 As students make, they construct meaning and build powerful experiences with trying, failing, and trying again.

 Play can also be conducive to creative thinking.
 Not play in the sense of a board game, video game, or competitive sport, but play that:

 If you aren’t ready to give students a completely open-ended experience, or don’t feel you can with standards and administrative pressure, provide students with choice in the work that they do and promote creativity and agency by making “an idea of your own” a valid and valued option.

 Set your expectations high and demand creativity.
 Expect creativity from every student, so you don’t just get it from the students who already have high creativity abilities.

 Creative breakthroughs are awesome, and celebrate them when they happen.
 Like learning, creativity builds during the process of trying, so be sure to celebrate the attempts as well.
 You can even celebrate failure, as long as that celebration includes reflection, so everyone can fail forward.

-To make creativity a habit in your classroom, choose small steps you can take daily to build your own creative capacity and cultivate a classroom culture that values creative thinking and acting as much as analytical thinking and knowledge.
+To make creativity a habit, choose small steps you can take daily to build your own creative capacity and cultivate a learning culture that values creative thinking and acting as much as analytical thinking and knowledge.

 Create custom rubrics for your classroom.